jerrymhuang/jerrymhuang/README.md

 🔭 Currently a Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).

-✨ Reseatch interest: Computational Cognitive Modeling, Simulation-Based Inference, Bayesian Machine Learning, and Human-Computer Interaction.
+✨ Reseatch interest: Computational Cognitive Modeling, Simulation-Based Inference, and Bayesian Machine Learning.

 ⚡ I am also the founder of the [Iris Collective](), a creative research group for next-generation spatial intelligence in the built environment.